-Striped bass, also known as rockfishOpens in a new tab., is one of the tastiest fish you could pull from brackish and freshwater streams.
+Striped bass, also known as rockfish, is one of the tastiest fish you could pull from brackish and freshwater streams.
 But if you’re not planning on chowing down immediately, you might want to refrigerate your catch.
 Still, how long can striped bass be refrigerated?

 Striped bass can be refrigerated for up to five days, though it’s typically best to consume fresh-caught fish within three days of gutting and cleaning them.
 You could also choose to freeze your striped bass to make it last an additional two to three months.